-(1) may lease excess fiber capacity on the electric utility's electric delivery system to an Internet service provider on a wholesale basis; and provide Internet service to (2) may not customers on a retail basis.

-$\frac{(d)}{(c)}$ The commission or a state or local government or a regulatory or quasi-governmental or a quasi-regulatory authority may not:

-- (1) require an electric utility[, either through an affiliate or an unaffiliated entity, to install a middle mile broadband [BPL] system [on its power lines] or offer middle mile broadband service on the utility's electric delivery system [BPL] services in all or any part of the electric utility's certificated service area]; - require an electric utility to allow others to (2) install a middle mile broadband [BPL] system on the utility's electric delivery system [in any part or all of the electric utility's certificated service area]; or - (3) prohibit an electric utility from installing a middle mile broadband system or offering middle mile broadband service on the utility's electric delivery system [having an affiliate or unaffiliated entity install a BPL system or offering services in any part or all of the electric utility's certificated service area]. - $\underline{\text{(e)}}$ [$\frac{\text{(d)}}{\text{(d)}}$] If a municipality or local government is already collecting a charge or fee from the electric utility for the use of the public rights-of-way for the delivery of electricity to retail electric customers, the municipality or local government may not require [is prohibited from requiring] a franchise or an amendment to a franchise or require an additional [from requiring a] charge, fee, or tax from the electric utility [any entity] for use of the public rights-of-way for a middle mile broadband [BPL] system. - (f) [(e)] The state or a municipality may impose a charge on the provision of middle mile broadband service [BPL services], but the charge may not be greater than the lowest charge that the state or municipality imposes on other providers of broadband service [services] for use of the public rights-of-way in its respective jurisdiction. - Sec.
-43.102.
-COMMISSION REVIEW OF UTILITY MIDDLE MILE PLAN.
-An electric utility that plans a project to deploy middle mile of middle mile broadband route infrastructure proposed for the project;
+- PARTICIPATION BY ELECTRIC UTILITY.
+Sec.
+43.101. electric utility[, through an affiliate or through an unaffiliated entity, may [elect to] install and operate facilities to provide middle mile broadband service [a BPL system] on any part of its electric delivery system or other facilities for Internet service providers but may not construct new electric delivery facilities for the purpose of expanding the electric utility's middle mile broadband service [some or all of its electric delivery system in any part or all of its certificated service area]. - (b) The installation, operation, and use of middle mile broadband service and the lease of excess fiber capacity by Internet service providers from an electric utility may [a BPL system and the provision of BPL services shall] not be regulated by any state agency, a municipality, or local government other than as provided by [for in] this chapter. - An electric utility that owns and operates middle mile (c) broadband service: - (1) may lease excess fiber capacity on the electric electric delivery system or other facilities to an utility's Internet service provider on a wholesale basis; and - (2) may not provide Internet service to end-use customers on a retail basis. - $\underline{\text{(d)}}$ [(c)] The commission or a state or local government or a regulatory or quasi-governmental or a quasi-regulatory authority may not: - (1) require an electric utility[, either through an or an unaffiliated entity, | to install [a BPL system on affiliate its power lines] or offer middle mile broadband service on the utility's electric delivery system or other facilities [BPL services in all or any part of the electric utility's certificated service area]; - (2) require an electric utility to allow others to install middle mile broadband service [a BPL system] on the utility's electric delivery system or other facilities [in any part or all of the electric utility's certificated service area]; or - (3) prohibit an electric utility from installing or offering middle mile broadband service on the utility's electric delivery system or other facilities [having an affiliate or unaffiliated entity install a BPL system or offering BPL services in any part or all of the electric utility's certificated service - (e) [(d)] If a municipality or local government is already collecting a charge or fee from the electric utility for the use of the public rights-of-way for the delivery of electricity to retail electric customers, the municipality or local government may not require [is prohibited from requiring] a franchise or an amendment to a franchise or require an additional [from requiring a] charge, fee, or tax from the electric utility [any entity] for use of the public rights-of-way for middle mile broadband service [a system].